Disability Support Services

 Hours: Monday - Friday, 8:00 a.m. - 5:00 p.m.

-Students should initiate the registration process by calling or visiting the DSS office or by submitting an application, located on the DSS website, along with documentation of a disability.
+Students should initiate the registration process by submitting an online application, located on the DSS website, along with documentation of their disability.
+Students are also welcome to call or visit the DSS office for further information.

 Testing Services Center